 Montreux Jazz Heritage Lab

-The Montreux Jazz Digital Project is the force behind such accomplishment.
-It aims to digitize the archives of the Festival since 1967: over 5000 hours of concerts recorded with a pioneering spirit by using the best technical resources of the time, as evidenced by the high definition videos taken from 1991 onwards.
+The Montreux Jazz Digital Project aimed to digitise all the archives of the Festival since 1967; over 5000 hours of concerts recorded with a pioneering spirit by using the best technical resources of the time.
 This work integrates technologies developed at EPFL laboratories in order to enrich and enhance this legacy.
-It is thus a continuation of the festival historical pioneering work.

-The EPFL + ECAL Lab was tasked to explore a way of transforming this heritage into an immersive experience for the user.
-Research was conducted in close collaboration with the Space Conception Workshop (ALICE ‐ EPFL), in charge of working on the physical dimension of the experience.
-Several other laboratories also contributed to this project with their expertise, especially in the fields of acoustics (LEMA), signal processing (LTS2) and audiovisual communication (LCAV).
+The EPFL+ECAL Lab was tasked to explore a way of transforming this heritage into an immersive experience.
+Research was conducted in close collaboration with EPFL’s Space Conception Lab, ALICE, in charge of working on the physical dimension of the experience.
+Several other laboratories also contributed to this project with their expertise in the fields of acoustics (LEMA), signal processing (LTS2) and audiovisual communication (LCAV).

 The user can thus be guided by a “discovery” mode proposed by the system.
-She/he can also search for concerts and artists.
+They can also search for concerts and artists.
 Furthermore, users can benefit from recommendations based on musical content.
-This navigation system opens up prospects for discoveries that by far exceed the criterion of the groups’ fame.
-By allowing two users to simultaneously search and compose together a broadcasting list on a large touch‐sensitive surface, the interface encourages them to interact.
-It is then time for musical and historical evocations, for personal memories: a digital environment, with controlled acoustics, allows enriching the experience with each participant’s contribution.
+By allowing two users to simultaneously search and compose a playlist together, the interface encourages them to interact.
 The work done on the gestural interface, which enables “sending” a concert to the screen with a movement, provides intuitive and fun transitions.
-The change in position while listening, places the user in a wholly submerged environment, unlike what happens with a search or zapping mode.
-Content takes power.

 Mr Vasily Shahnovskiy